 3536 Grand Avenue

 Not only is the African American Museum devoted to the preservation and display of African American artistic, cultural and historical materials, it also has one of the largest African American Folk Art collections in the entire United States.
 The exhibit during February is 3 Decades of Social Commentary.
 The exhibit is sculptor Vicki Meek's collection of work over the past three decades that examines the African American experience in the United States as well as her own reactions to social injustice, African American heroes and the African and African American aesthetic.

-This year's performance will be shown virtually to keep everyone as safe as possible.
+This year's performance will be shown virtually, in-person and on demand to keep everyone as safe as possible.

 Eat At a Black-Owned Restaurant